 - Active surveillance system

-Now our goal is to built a passive surveillance system which will detect traces of humans when the system is fired.
+Now our goal is to built a passive surveillance system that acts as a human detector when the system is fired.
 The materials required for this purpose have been listed below.

 - Any controller board (Arduino recommended)

 - Pyroelectric Infrared Sensor (PIR) (“HC SR-501”

 - Servo motor (minimum torque 1.4Kg/m2.)